-In the theatre of the world art is a conveyor of dreams, a mobilizer of imagination, and a conduit for emotion.
-When we find beauty sometimes we need look no further.
+In the Theatre of the World, art is a conveyor of dreams, a mobiliser of imagination, and a conduit for emotion.
+When we find beauty, sometimes we need look no further.

-A Mona and TMAG (Tasmanian Museum and Art Gallery) collaboration
+A collaboration between Mona and TMAG, the Tasmanian Museum and Art Gallery